CUBRID/cubrid-manual/en/admin/control.rst

     ------------------- Result Summary --------------------------
     * Total queries : 153103
-    * Skipped queries (out : skip.sql) : 5127
+    * Skipped queries (see skip.sql) : 5127
-    * Error queries (out : replay.err) : 30
+    * Error queries (see replay.err) : 30
-    * Longer than difftime lower : 89987
+    * Slow queries (time diff > 0.000 secs) : 89987
-    * Max different time : 0.016
+    * Max execution time diff : 0.016
-    * Average different time : -0.001
+    * Avg execution time diff : -0.001

     cubrid_replay run time : 245.308417 sec

 *   Total queries: Number of total queries within the specified date and time.
 They include DDL and DML
 *   Skipped queries: Number of queries which cannot be changed from UPDATE/DELETE into SELECT when **-r** option is specified.
 These queries are saved into skip.sql
-*   Longer than difftime lower: Number of queries of which execution time difference is bigger than the specified value by **-D** option(the replayed execution time is slower than the previous execution time plus the specified value).
+*   Slow queries: Number of queries of which execution time difference is bigger than the specified value by **-D** option(the replayed execution time is slower than the previous execution time plus the specified value).
 If you omit the **-D** option, this option value is specified as 0.01 second
-*   Max different time: The biggest value among the differences of the execution time(unit: sec)
+*   Max execution time diff: The biggest value among the differences of the execution time(unit: sec)
-*   Average different time: Average value of the differences of the execution time(unit: sec)
+*   Avg execution time diff: Average value of the differences of the execution time(unit: sec)
 *   cubrid_replay run time: Execution time of this utility

 "Skipped queries" are the cases which query-transform from UPDATE/DELETE to SELECT is impossible by the internal reason; the queries which are written to skip.sql are needed to check separately.